 Yet their valiant effort is still remembered both in the history of science and in polar exploration.

 Even if they had found the true point of magnetic south in 1909, that point would no longer be the South Magnetic Pole today.
 The North and South Magnetic Poles are wandering points on Earth’s surface.
 They move, due to changes in Earth’s magnetic field.

-As of 2005, the location of the South Magnetic Pole was calculated to lie at 64°31′ South latitude, and 137°51′ East longitude, placing it off the coast of Antarctica and even outside the Antarctic Circle.
+The location of the South Magnetic Pole is currently off the coast of Antarctica and even outside the Antarctic Circle.